 Concerns Over Academic Standing

 Students who would like to file an appeal against a decision regarding their academic standing in a particular module should discuss the matter with their instructor.
 If a satisfactory resolution is unattainable, students may file an appeal with the Department Chair for that module.
-If the resultant solution is still unsatisfactory, then students may file an appeal with the Provost.
-Students may appeal grades and review exams no later than two weeks after grade reports are issued.
-The Institute reserves the right to remove any examination papers after the two-week appeal period.
-However, academic records will be kept indefinitely.
+If the resultant solution is still unsatisfactory, then students may file an appeal with the Associate Dean.
+Students may appeal the final grades and review exams no later than two days after grade reports are released on IN4SIT.
+The Institute reserves the right to dispose of any examination papers after the appeal period.
+Academic records will be kept indefinitely.

-If you have any questions, please contact the Student Life and Advising Office at studentlife.sg[at]digipen[dot]edu.
+If you have any questions, please contact the Student Life and Advising Office at email@example.com.

 Accrediting Commission of Career Schools and Colleges

 Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
 If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
 All complaints reviewed by the Commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
 This can be accomplished by filing the ACCSC Complaint Form.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 Please direct all inquiries to:

 A copy of the Commission’s Complaint Form is available from the Institute by contacting Tan Chek Ming, Managing Director, at the following: